pachterlab/kb_docs/docs/source/FAQ.rst

 You can get the mapping rate by looking at ``p_pseudoaligned`` in **run_info.json** in the output folder.
 If this value is low, there might be a few things to investigate:

-* You may want to specifically specify the "unstranded" mode (i.e. specifying ``--strand=unstranded`` in kb count).
-By default, many technologies (i.e. specifying ``-x 10xv3`` as the technology string) are run in forward strand-specific mapping mode.
-However, some assays may not have the same strand-specificity in which case the default option will not apply.
-You can try all of ``--strand=forward``, ``--strand=unstranded``, and ``--strand=reverse`` to determine the optimal option (i.e. what results in the best mapping rate) for strand-specificity.
+* You may want to specify the "unstranded" mode (i.e. ``--strand=unstranded``) in ``kb count``.
+By default, many technologies are run in forward strand-specific mapping mode.
+However, some assays may not have the same strand-specificity.
+In this case, the default option will not apply.
+You can try all of ``--strand=forward``, ``--strand=unstranded``, and ``--strand=reverse`` to determine the optimal option.
 * You may want to ensure that you're using the correct index type.
-First, make sure you're using the correct species (e.g. not using a mouse index to map human reads).
-Second, make sure your index is appropriate for the assay type; if you're using the standard index type for single-nucleus RNA-seq, you'll get a low mapping rate (for single-nucleus RNA-seq or any RNA-seq assay with high intronic content, you must use the nac index type).
+First, make sure you're using the correct species.
+Second, make sure your index is appropriate for the assay type; if you're using the standard index type for single-nucleus RNA-seq, you'll get a low mapping rate.
+For single-nucleus RNA-seq or any RNA-seq assay with high intronic content, you must use the nac index type.
 * Make sure the technology specified in the ``-x`` option is correct (e.g. you are not using ``-x 10xv3`` to map SPLiT-seq data).

+For more help with quality checking, see :ref:`Interpreting run and quality information <kb-outputs>`.

 Why am I getting a matrix with so few or no barcodes?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Make sure the technology specified in the ``-x`` option is correct; different technologies have different barcode structures and different barcode *on lists*.
+* Make sure the technology specified in the ``-x`` option is correct; different technologies have different barcode structures and different barcode on-lists.
-* If not using a default *on list*, make sure the *on list* supplied to the ``-w`` option is correct.
+* If not using a default on-list, make sure the on-list supplied to the ``-w`` option is correct.

+For more help with quality checking, see :ref:`Interpreting run and quality information <kb-outputs>`.

 Runtime questions
 -----------------